craftercms/docs/source/reference/modules/studio/administration.rst

 The next step is to fill in the **Project ID** and **Project Name**, then click on the **Review** button, then finally  click on the **Create Project** button to create your project.
 Your project should be created in a short while.

 .. image:: /_static/images/developer/dev-cloud-platforms/create-project-then-push-2.webp
-    :alt: Create Site Dialog in Crafter Studio, fill in Site ID
+    :alt: Create Project Dialog in Crafter Studio, fill in Site ID
     :width: 65 %
     :align: center

 |

 Once your project is created, the next step is to add a remote repository to your newly created project.
-Open the **Sidebar** then click on **Site Config** -> **Remote Repositories**, then click on the **New Repository** on the top right.
+Open the **Sidebar** then click on **Project Tools** -> **Git**, then click on the **New Remote** on the top.
 This will open up a dialog where we can fill in all the information for our remote repository as described above.
 Click on the **Create** button after filling in the required information.

 .. image:: /_static/images/developer/dev-cloud-platforms/create-project-then-push-3.webp
     :alt: Create Repository dialog to fill in information of remote repository being added to the project